Zandirin/Aurora/README.md

 - A carousel containing comments left by past clients
 - Displays message and name in separate styles
 - Currently contains 3 comments
+- This section helps the user to build trust with the brand by using previous clients' feedback and stories to help guide their decision in whether this company is right for their needs.
+Testimonials often encourage more sales/business due to adding reputation to a company's name.
 ![Testimonials Desktop](assets/images/README-images/testimonial-desktop.png)
 ![Testimonials Tablet](assets/images/README-images/testimonial-tablet.png)
 ![Testimonials Mobile](assets/images/README-images/testimonial-mobile.png)